 defaults section of ansible.cfg or set the

 ANSIBLE_VARS_ENABLED environment variable to the list of vars plugins you want to execute.
-By default, the host_group_vars plugin shipped with Ansible is whitelisted.
+By default, the host_group_vars plugin shipped with Ansible is enabled.

 Starting in Ansible 2.10, you can use vars plugins in collections.
-All vars plugins in collections require whitelisting and need to use the fully qualified collection name in the format
+All vars plugins in collections must be explicitly enabled and must use the fully qualified collection name in the format

 [defaults] vars_plugins_enabled = host_group_vars,namespace.collection_name.vars_plugin_name